-Organic social the most significant gear in the demand generation machine.
+Organic social is the most significant gear in the demand generation machine.
 The bigger the gear size, the harder the funnel works.
 And the harder the gear works, the faster and more productive the funnel will work to create revenue.

 I want to explain why it is crucial to integrate social media into your B2B demand generation strategy.